-1 abie /-1: 1NaCo temptate suite Action Template General to all observing modes Turn the field (= telescope rotator) NACO_all_obs_Rotate Acquisition Templates Preset telescope and acquire for imaging NACO_img_acq_MoveToPixel Preset telescope and acquire for SDI+ NACO_img_acq_SDIMoveToPixel Preset telescope and acquire for polarimetry NACO_img_acq_Polarimetry Preset telescope and centre object(s) in the slit NACO_img_acq_MoveToSlit Preset telescope and centre object behind a mask NACO_img_acq_MoveToMask Preset telescope and centre object in SDI+4 NACO_img_acq_SDIMoveToMask Preset telescope and acquire for SAM NACO_img_acq_SAMMoveToPixel ng or SDI+ Imaging of un-crowded fields NACO_img_obs_AutoJitter Imaging of extended objects or crowded fields NACO_img_obs_GenericOffset or NACO_img_obs_FixedSkyOffset Imaging requiring special offset sequences NACO_img_obs_GenericOffset Imaging with chopping in Lp or Mp NACO_img_obs_AutoChopNod Imaging with SDI+ NACO_sdi_obs_GenericOffset Spec troscopy Spectroscopy of point-like or moderately extended objects NACO_spec_obs_AutoNodOnSlit Spectroscopy of extended objects (>10") or complex sequences of positions NACO_spec_obs_GenericOffset arimetry Imaging Polarimetry NACO_pol_obs_GenericOffset Polarimetry with the Half Wave Plate NACO_pol_obs_Retarder nagraphy Coronagraphy NACO_coro_obs_Stare Coronagraphy+imaging NACO_coro_obs_Astro DI+4 4QPM_H coronagraphy + SDI+ NACO_sdi4_obs_Stare SAM SAM (includes Pupil Tracking) observations NACO_sam_obs_GenericOffset dard Stars Standard star for imaging NACO_img_cal_StandardStar Standard star for imaging with chopping NACO_img_cal_ChopStandardStar Standard star for coronagraphy NACO_coro_cal_StandardStar Standard star for spectroscopy NACO_spec_cal_StandardStar Standard star for polarimetry NACO_pol_cal_StandardStar Night time calibrations Night time coronagraphic and SDI+4 flats NACO_coro_cal_NightCalib Night time spectroscopic flats and arcs NACO_spec_cal_NightCalib
+Action Template General to all observing modes Turn the field (= telescope rotator) NACO_all_obs_Rotate Acquisitio on Templates Preset telescope and acquire for imaging NACO_img_acq_MoveToPixel Preset telescope and acquire for SDI+ NACO_img_acq_SDIMoveToPixel Preset telescope and acquire for polarimetry NACO_img_acq_Polarimetry Preset telescope and centre object(s) in the slit NACO_img_acq_MoveToSlit Preset telescope and centre object behind a mask NACO_img_acq_MoveToMask Preset telescope and centre object in SDI+4 NACO_img_acq_SDIMoveToMask Preset telescope and acquire for SAM NACO_img_acq_SAMMoveToPixel ng or SDI+ Imaging of un-crowded fields NACO_img_obs_AutoJitter Imaging of extended objects or crowded fields NACO_img_obs_GenericOffset or NACO_img_obs_FixedSkyOffset Imaging requiring special offset sequences NACO_img_obs_GenericOffset Imaging with chopping in Lp or Mp NACO_img_obs_AutoChopNod Imaging with SDI+ NACO_sdi_obs_GenericOffset Spec troscopy Spectroscopy of point-like or moderately extended objects NACO_spec_obs_AutoNodOnSlit Spectroscopy of extended objects (>10") or complex sequences of positions NACO_spec_obs_GenericOffset arimetry Imaging Polarimetry NACO_pol_obs_GenericOffset Polarimetry with the Half Wave Plate NACO_pol_obs_Retarder Coro nagraphy Coronagraphy NACO_coro_obs_Stare Coronagraphy+imaging NACO_coro_obs_Astro 4QPM_H coronagraphy + SDI+ DI+4 NACO_sdi4_obs_Stare SAM SAM (includes Pupil Tracking) observations NACO_sam_obs_GenericOffset Stand lard Stars Standard star for imaging NACO_img_cal_StandardStar Standard star for imaging with chopping NACO_img_cal_ChopStandardStar Standard star for coronagraphy NACO_coro_cal_StandardStar Standard star for spectroscopy NACO_spec_cal_StandardStar Standard star for polarimetry NACO_pol_cal_StandardStar Night tim e calibrations Night time coronagraphic and SDI+4 flats NACO_coro_cal_NightCalib Night time spectroscopic flats and arcs NACO_spec_cal_NightCalib

 - With the exception of standards, the minimum amount of time between exposures is 30 seconds.
 This limit is set to allow the telescope Active Optics to at least perform one correction. - o Ensure that the correct filters are used when acquiring bright targets for spectroscopy. - When doing a blind offset from a bright reference object to a faint target, we strongly recommend that the position angle be set so that the reference object and target fall in the slit at the same time.
-Additionally the coordinates of the reference object are the ones that should go into the OB. - o When using extended objects as AO reference sources, make sure that the flux within the specified aperture is correct.
-Users tend to significantly overestimate this flux. - o The verify button on P2PP checks that individual parameters are within the defined ranges and some additional checking on the global logic of selected OBs. - The Strehl, seeing and airmass constraints, as well as the epoch, equinox and RA and DEC (and respective proper motion) fields of P2PP will be automatically filled when the configuration file is loaded.
+Additionally the coordinates of the reference object are the ones that should go into the OB. - When using extended objects as AO reference sources, make sure that the flux within the specified aperture is correct.
+Users tend to significantly overestimate this flux. - The verify button on P2PP checks that individual parameters are within the defined ranges and some additional checking on the global logic of selected OBs. - The Strehl, seeing and airmass constraints, as well as the epoch, equinox and RA and DEC (and respective proper motion) fields of P2PP will be automatically filled when the configuration file is loaded.
 Do not edit these fields. - There must be one AO configuration file per target.
-The same AO configuration file cannot be used for different targets.
+The same AO configuration file cannot be used for different targets. - Each acquisition, science or calibration template that generates files, writes three header keywords, DPR.CATG, DPR.TYPE and DPR.TECH.
+These keywords are used by the pipeline, and can be used by the users, to classify files or to make queries in the archive (for example, using the NaCo specific query form at http://archive.eso.org/wdb/wdb/eso/naco/form).
+The complete list of templates and corresponding DPR keywords is given in Section 10.